Toktom/toktom/README.md

 ## I'm a programmer and acoustical engineer student!

 - 🎓 I study acoustical engineering at UFSM (it is in Brazil)
-- 🎮 I messing around with minecraft modding
+- 🎮 I'm messing around with minecraft modding
 - ⚡ Fun fact: I love Runescape

 ### Languages and Tools: